 Action potentials in ventricular myocytes trigger the Ca2+ entry that is necessary for their contraction.
-Their synchronicity, characteristic shape and length safeguards the heart against abnormal electrical activity.
-When these safeguards go wrong it can be potentially life threatening.
+Their synchronicity, characteristic shape and length protect the heart against abnormal electrical activity.
+When these protective mechanisms go wrong, it can be potentially life threatening.

 Phases of the Action Potential

 The ventricular action potential is generally split into 5 phases (phases 0-4).
 Rather confusingly, phase 4 is the baseline that the membrane potential begins and ends at.